AleChiarilli/AleChiarilli/README.md

 ---
 - :star: I'm a full stack developer
 - 👀 I’m interested in dynamic projects focused on making an impact on peoples life and our beautiful planet called Earth.
-- 🌱 I’m currently learning TypeScript and Google UX/UI certificates
+- 🌱 I’m currently learning TypeScript and coursing Google UX/UI certificates
 - :telescope: I'm able to contribute to frontend and backend for building web applications.
 - ⚡ On my free time I love solving programming challenges and exercices.
 - 📫 You can reach me trough this next buttons: